-In May 2015, nonvested Common Shares were granted to an employee in connection with an employment agreement that are subject to time-based and performance-based vesting.
-The time-based share award vests in four equal installments on July 1, 2016, 2017, 2018 and 2019.
-The performance-based share award vests based upon our compounded annual book value per share growth percentage during a three-year performance period that commenced on January 1, 2015 and vests on July 1, 2019.
+In May 2015, nonvested common shares were granted to an employee in connection with an employment agreement that were subject to time-based and performance-based vesting.
+The time-based share award vested in four equal installments on July 1, 2016, 2017, 2018 and 2019.
+The performance-based share award vested based upon our compounded annual book value per share growth percentage during a three-year performance period that commenced on January 1, 2015 and vested on July 1, 2019.